 Rationalism tends to emphasize rational, legitimate, or logical reasons to justify the beliefs and claims related to knowledge.
 It does not depend much on experience and observation.
 This means that the main source of knowledge is not the material world around us, but instead, it is the human mind.

 1. Formal Epistemology

-Formal epistemology is the study of general questions such as what is knowledge, how do we know if something is true, how can someone justify a belief?
-The theories and concepts used to derive the answers to the following questions are non-philosophical by nature.
+Formal epistemology is the study of general questions such as What is knowledge?
+How do we know if something is true?
+How can someone justify a belief?
+The theories and concepts used to derive the answers to these following questions are non-philosophical.

 2. Genetic Epistemology

 Genetic epistemology is the study of the cognitive development of children.
 The prime focus is to understand the manner in which a child learns, understands, acquires new knowledge, or gets himself/herself adapted to a new environment.
 Here, both experience and rational thinking are employed to understand the child’s behaviour.

 Social epistemology deals with the social aspects of knowledge production.
 Various historical and cultural factors are taken into account and are studied before creating new knowledge.
 The concept of social epistemology is primarily employed in academic fields such as sociology, psychology, etc.